coreysan/awakoining/README.md

 `Pz - Price zero` is the price we have launched from, also known as the high of the bullish candlestick-zero `Cz` `SL - Stop Limit` is the trailing stop limit.
 `Q  - Quantity`, quantity
-1. Given some `Cz` that breaks the `MaxV`, we place a buy order for some `Q` purchased with Ethereum.
+Given some `Cz` that breaks the `MaxV`, we place a buy order for some `Q` purchased with Ethereum.

 For example, suppose a `Cz` breaks out of its `DP` and establishes a price of .100 ETH.
 We buy at this price `Pz`.
   - Set a sell limit at `Pz - 1%` with order price `Pz - 1.5%` for the same `Q` we purchased with.
     - If the next candlestick is bearish, we may initiate the sell order immediately and lose 1.5%.
     - If the next candlestick is bullish, we will hold and ride the rise, entering the next state.

 #### Protect
-Assuming our stock is rising, we enter *Protect State*.
+Assuming our stock is rising, we enter the *Protect State*.
 Here, we seek to preserve some of the gains acquired during this upturn.
   - With the first trend-breaking candlestick, `Cz`, we purchase at price `Pz` and set sell limits as outlined above.
   - Let's take the following concrete numbers:
     - `Pz` = *0.100 ETH*